thugs-rumal/rumal/README.md

 ### Basic configuration

-Before running Rumāl's front-end, you will need to let it know how to reach the back-end's APIs.
+Before running Rumāl's front-end, you will need to let it know how to reach the back-end's.
 You will need to configure the back-end by following the instructions on its own repo, that you will find here: https://github.com/thugs-rumal/rumal_back.
+You will also need to specify a list available backend's in the BE field.
+This is used to make private queues to a specific backend.

 Once the back-end is ready, you will need to configure the front-end by creating a new configuration file by running (from the front-end's root):